 Kokanee fishing report:

-2/17- Whiskeytown Lake Kokanee are thriving again this winter and appear to be growing at a great rate.
-On our trip today, my clients hooked 23 Kokanee and landed 15, two of which were 16" plus.
-Thats very unusual for this time of the year and points to another great season in 2018 with bigger than normal Kokanee.
-We will be fishing Whiskeytown Lake into the spring and summer months when the run peaks in September.
+3/30- Whiskeytown Lake Kokanee are thriving again this winter and appear to be growing at a great rate.
+We will be fishing Whiskeytown Lake beginning in May and through summer months when the run peaks in September.
 Get your day reserved, its going to be another great season!

 Whiskeytown Lake is just 8 miles from Redding, Ca. and it's California's undisputed finest Kokanee salmon fishery.
 With a reputation of being the best tasting salmon on the planet, and a five fish limit per person, Whiskeytown Lake should certainly be a top consideration for a family or group fishing destination.

 Few lakes in California can compare to Whiskeytown’s crystal clear waters, imposing mountain peaks, breathtaking sceneries, pristine mountain creeks, captivating waterfalls, 70 miles of trails, and Californian Gold Rush legends.
 All of these and the joy of seeing the fish take down your rod are enjoyed by the hundreds of anglers who embark on Whiskeytown Lake guided Kokanee fishing trips.

 The smallest in the Shasta-Trinity area, Whiskeytown Lake covers a surface if 3,200 acres, with only 36 miles of shoreline.
 Even so, it is the best destination for kokanee salmon fishing in California.
 It is in fact home to two kokanee strains, one spawning towards the end of September and the other one in the second half of November.